 Before we dive into the itinerary, we need to mention that there are five boroughs in New York titled The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.

 Although it is unlikely you will spend time in each one during your four days in New York, it is still worth getting to know where each is and what they offer to help with your itinerary planning.

-Manhattan is where most of the popular thing to see in New York are such as Times Square, Central Park and the Empire State Building.
+Manhattan is where most of the popular things to see in New York are such as Times Square, Central Park and the Empire State Building.

 The Bronx is where you will go to see a Yankees game if you are a fan of baseball.

 Brooklyn is where you will find the vintage theme park Coney Island and the hip Williamsburg.
 DUMBO appears in many Instagram feeds.
-Brooklyn and Manhatten are connected by the Brooklyn Bridge.
+Brooklyn and Manhattan are connected by the Brooklyn Bridge.